porsager/ubre/README.md

 ## Pub / Sub

 The publish / subscribe setup is equally simple.
-No wildcard matching just direct namespaces / topics as with RPC.
+No wildcard matching just direct paths / topics like with RPC.
 To subscribe, simply specify the topic and a callback function to be called whenever something is published.

 ```js
 ubre.subscribe('news', news => {